-A Non-Performance Assessment 34 will assess performance of resources during emergency conditions.
-Non-Performance Assessment applies to both Base Capacity Resource and Capacity Performance Resource commitments.
-Effective with the 2022/2023 Delivery Year, the Non-Performance Assessment also applies to Price Responsive Demand commitments.
-Base Capacity Resource commitments are exposed to Non-Performance Charges only for under-performance during Emergency Actions in summer months of June through September.
-Capacity Performance Resource commitments and PRD commitments (effective 2022/2023 Delivery Year) are exposed to Non-Performance Charges for under-performance during Emergency Actions throughout the entire Delivery Year.
+A Non-Performance Assessment25 will assess performance of resources during emergency conditions.
+Non-Performance Assessment applies to Capacity Performance Resource commitments and Price Responsive Demand commitments.
+Capacity Performance Resource commitments and PRD commitments are exposed to Non-Performance Charges for underperformance during Emergency Actions throughout the entire Delivery Year.
 Resources that fail to perform are subject to Non-Performance Charge and resources that over-perform may be eligible for Bonus Performance Credit.